 TechRadar then followed up by asking Nikon if it was still planning to release 12 new Z-mount lenses by March 2022.
 Nikon confirmed: "We are planning on expanding the Nikkor Z lens lineup to approximately 30 lenses by the end of the fiscal year 2021".

-As reported by Nikon Rumors, it's believed that the company is now concentrating mainly on the forthcoming Nikon Z9 as it races against Canon in a bid to release its professional mirrorless camera first (after the Canon EOS R3 was announced hot on the heels of the Nikon Z9, which was unveiled on 9 March).
+As reported by Nikon Rumors, it was previously believed that (opens in new tab) the company is now concentrating mainly on the forthcoming Nikon Z9 (opens in new tab) as it races against Canon in a bid to release its professional mirrorless camera first (after the Canon EOS R3 (opens in new tab) was announced hot on the heels of the Nikon Z9, which was unveiled on 9 March).

 The Nikkor Z lenses that had been expected and are now set to be delayed include:

 • the Nikon Nikkor Z 105mm Micros S;

 • the Nikon Nikkor Z 100-400mm S and/or Nikon Nikkor 200-600mm; and

 • One or two new APS-C mirrorless lenses to complement the rumored new APS-C mirrorless camera (opens in new tab).

 Some of the above lenses were initially supposed to be released last year; now it looks as though they have been delayed again, with no release date on the horizon.

 Nikon had originally planned to have 27 lenses and two teleconverters on the Nikon Z lens roadmap (opens in new tab) by 2022.
 However, the company currently only has 18 lenses, including two teleconverters.
 Nikon's last new products were introduced in September/October 2020 – the Nikon Nikkor Z 14-24mm f2.8 S (opens in new tab) and the Nikon Nikkor Z 50mm f1.2 S (opens in new tab).